 Our RESPONSETM Rib and Pelvic System is designed to aid surgeons in the treatment of early onset scoliosis, a debilitating form of scoliosis that affects very young children.
-We expect to beta launch the system in 2023.
+We expect to beta launch the system in early 2024 with a full-scale launch in late 2024.

-Growth Guidance for Scoliosis
+Growth Guidance for Scoliosis - VerteGlide

-We are developing a next-generation growth guidance technology for treating certain forms of early onset scoliosis.
+We are developing VerteGlide, a next-generation growth guidance technology for treating certain forms of early onset scoliosis.
 This procedure uses rods and pedicle screws attached to specific points in the spine and configured similar to a "track and trolley" system which allows the spine to grow naturally while correcting a spinal curve.
+We expect a beta launch of this system in 2024 and a full-scale launch in 2025.